 It drizzled at first.
-In few minutes, it turned into heavy rain.
+In a few minutes, it turned into heavy rain.
 The rain pitter-pattered on the balcony roof.
 An hour and a half rain had left the streets murky.
-Sun peeked through the clouds that moved faster with the wind.
+The Sun peeked through the clouds that moved faster with the wind.
 The dark clouds had gone and so the rain stopped for a while.
 Though it foiled our last day plan to visit Kanyakumari before we boarded the Kanyakumari express to reach Chennai, we decided to go to Kurusumalai – St Thomas church.

-It’s a 10 mins drive from my cousin home.
-Kurusumalai – St. Thomas church is located in Nilappaarai, also called as Thirumoola Nagar.
+It’s a 10 mins drive from my cousin’s home.
+Kurusumalai – St. Thomas church is located in Nilappaarai, also called Thirumoola Nagar.

-Nestled in the hills, the eight feet high statue of St.Thomas greets you, far from the hill!
+Nestled in the hills, the eight-foot-high statue of St.Thomas greets you, far from the hill!